 Now that we understand the potential risk in choosing a joint supplement for your dog online, the question is: As a pet parent, what do you need to know to make the right decision?

-The first thing you need to understand are these two truths:
+The first thing you need to understand is these two truths:

 - Not all dog joint supplements are created equal.
-This also holds true for all supplements.
+This also holds for all supplements.

 - Not all ingredients used in dog joint supplements are created equal.
 Even if two supplements have many of the same ingredients, there can be shocking differences in the quality and safety of these ingredients.
 Again, this is true for most consumable products.
 For example, chocolate chips cookies from both Company X and Company Y may both have flour, sugar, etc., but one may have organic stone-ground wheat flour while the other has refined white flour.

 So how do you tell which supplements have quality ingredients?
 Your first clue is pricing.
 In truth, it’s highly unlikely that a dog joint supplement that costs $15 for 60 tablets is the same quality as a dog joint supplement that costs $35 for 60 tablets, even though the label may list many of the same ingredients.

 While it’s true that companies with more efficient manufacturing processes or large producers that can make stock in bulk can save on manufacturing costs – and therefore come down somewhat on their prices – here’s the general rule: quality products, made with quality ingredients, are more expensive to manufacture.

 Due to the influx of inexpensive, low-quality raw materials from overseas, manufacturers can pump out subpar products at a much lower cost to create products that can compete on price and price alone.
 Unfortunately for our beloved pets, quality is often an afterthought.